NathanWalker/angular-seed-advanced/README.md

 2. `git merge upstream/master`  *you could rebase, but it wouldn't be worth it as the conflict resolution can often be more painful if there are conflicts*
 3. Handle any conflicts to get latest upstream into your application.
 If you removed `src/components` as mentioned above, they may show back up when merging in latest upstream.
 You can just remove the folder again.
 4. Continue building your app.

 You can read more about [syncing a fork here](https://help.github.com/articles/syncing-a-fork/).

-If you have any suggestions, please post [here](https://github.com/NathanWalker/angular2-seed-advanced/issues).
+If you have any suggestions to this workflow, please post [here](https://github.com/NathanWalker/angular2-seed-advanced/issues).

 ## Contributing